numpy/numpy/doc/source/user/how-to-index.rst

 =================================================

-It must be kept in mind that basic indexing produces :term:`views <view>` and advanced indexing produces :term:`copies <copy>`, which takes more time.
+It must be kept in mind that basic indexing produces :term:`views <view>` and advanced indexing produces :term:`copies <copy>`, which are computationally less efficient.
 Hence, you should take care to use basic indexing wherever possible instead of advanced indexing.

 Further reading
 ===============